wong-justin/vic/README.md

 ## Static binaries

-Coming soon!
+Coming eventually!
 See [this issue](https://github.com/wong-justin/vic/issues/1#issue-2586904982) if you want to help.

 ## Usage